edding-3000/jammming/README.md

 - Users can listen to song teasers
 - Users can export their custom playlist to their personal Spotify account

+**Additional features:**

+The programme checks whether there is already a playlist with the same name and which songs are in it.
+If necessary, only the songs that are new are added to the playlist.

+**Future feature:**

+- Before the process described above is carried out, the user is asked via a dialogue box whether they would like to add the songs to the existing playlist.
+- Hide navigation on scroll-down and show it on scroll-up

 ## How to use

 If you would like to take a look at the project, you can download it here.